 Repeat this step if small scratches or oily patches remain.

-4. Use another clean sheet of nuguigami to remove any remaining stone dust from both sides of the blade.
+Use another clean sheet of nuguigami to remove any remaining stone dust from both sides of the blade.

-5. Inspect the blade closely for any signs of rust.
+Inspect the blade closely for any signs of rust.

-6. Place a few drops of oil on each side of the blade, or drop some oil onto the oil cloth or nuguigumi sheet then wipe carefully and evenly on each side of the blade.
+Place a few drops of oil on each side of the blade, or drop some oil onto the oil cloth or nuguigumi sheet then wipe carefully and evenly on each side of the blade.

 Tip: Use an eye dropper or a clean and dry glass rod to reduce excess oil.

-7. Use another clean sheet of nuguigami to wipe away the excess oil, leaving only a thin film of oil evenly covering the katana blade.
+Use another clean sheet of nuguigami to wipe away the excess oil, leaving only a thin film of oil evenly covering the katana blade.

 Be careful when working around the habaki (hilt or blade collar) - you do not want any oily build up to damage the tsuba (hilt), especially if it is ornate.

-8. Check the blade carefully (don't touch), to make sure the coating of oil is even and thorough.
+Check the blade carefully (don't touch), to make sure the coating of oil is even and thorough.

-9. Sheath the katana and return the sword to its display.
+Sheath the katana and return the sword to its display.

-Traditional Japanese blades are held in the tsuka (handle) with a single mekugi (peg), made from aged and smoked bamboo.
+To clean the tang of a katana, you must remove the blade from the tsuka (handle).
+Traditional Japanese blades are held in the tsuka with a single mekugi (peg), made from aged and smoked bamboo.
 You can find bone or ivory mekugi in ancient katana.